jinit24/Word-Predictor/README.md

 # Version
 V2 : A basic word predictor which uses pre-defined frequency of words to predict next possible word.
+A higher frequency of word is given preference.
 Newer versions might include according to the frequency of user.